Buying Local Art: Bringing Talent Home

 Just look in the downtown areas of most small towns and cities in our area.
 Galleries, studios and retail shops are displaying and selling local art.
 According to Patrick Ellis, who with his partner Mitchell Bond owns Goose Creek Gallery in downtown Bedford, “People are hungry for interesting things.”
 While artists have always been in the area, Bedford is being revived with local art and artists.
 He points out that they help transform an area.
 When people buy local art, it helps breathe life into the town.
-Shops provide access to art and the artists themselves, as well as offer venues for the artists to sell their work.
+Shops provide access to art and the artists themselves; they also offer venues for the artists to setup an art show exhibition wall and sell their work.
 Local venues benefit not only the buyers, who have access to a fine selection of art, but the artists, merchants and the local economy.

 Why buy local art?
-According to Patrick Ellis, people often come into the gallery in search of local scenes.
+According to Patrick Ellis, people often an art gallery in search of local scenes.
 “Scenes of the Peaks of Otter are a big seller,” he says.
 Though the scenery may be right in our backyard, people enjoy having an image of the Peaks in their homes.
 Others, who have moved away or left for a prolonged visit, like to take a part of their locale with them, and find comfort in having scenes from back home on display.

 Others search out local art to support local artists.
 “There is often some connection between loving the art and loving the artists,” says Ellis.
 At their gallery, Ellis and Bond encourage artists to interact with people.
 They schedule gallery openings and events so the public can meet the artists and even watch them at work.
 In this way, customers are not buying from a stranger, but from an artist whom they actually know.